PiersonLuke/RSVP-C/README.md

-#RSVP C
+# RSVP C

--A simple C program that dynamically stores and prints a list of RSVP names using heap memory allocation.
+- A simple C program that dynamically stores and prints a list of RSVP names using heap memory allocation.

-##This project helped me practice
+## This project helped me practice

--Dynamic memory allocation with malloc
+- Dynamic memory allocation with malloc

--Proper memory cleanup with free
+- Proper memory cleanup with free

--Use of fgets() for safe string input
+- Use of fgets() for safe string input

--Pointer-to-pointer (char **) usage
+- Pointer-to-pointer (char **) usage

--Memory Management
+- Memory Management